We want more Kiwis to get involved.

-People can learn more about the VOTE 2019 campaign by following us via our social sites:
+People could learn more about the Vote2016 campaign by following us via our social sites:

-We will regularly post information about the elections and the issues we have been told that matter to New Zealanders through our research.
+We regularly posted information about the elections and the issues we had been told that matter to New Zealanders through our research.

-For more information about our background research click here.
+For more information about our background research to the Vote2016 campaign click here.

 For more information on voting in Auckland please click here.

-We want more Kiwis to get involved in the 2019 Local Authority Elections – and that includes our future voters!
+We wanted more Kiwis to get involved in the 2016 Local Authority Elections – and that includes our future voters!

-Click here for a Teachers Guide to Youth Voting 2019, a list of participating schools, further information and a range of useful resources.
+Click here for a Teachers Guide to Kids Voting 2016, further information and a range of useful resources.